"ScatSpotter" -- A Dog Poop Detection Dataset: Introduction

+One motivating use case, which originally inspired this work, is a phone application that assists dog owners in locating their dog's poop in a leafy park for easier cleanup.
+Other applications include automated waste disposal to keep sidewalks, parks, and backyards clean, tools for monitoring wildlife populations via droppings, and warning systems in smart glasses to prevent people from stepping in poop.
+Although we focus on a single class, dog poop provides an accessible prototypical example for the broader problem of detecting small, amorphous, and often camouflaged waste in outdoor environments --- a challenge in common with tasks such as litter detection, microtrash identification, and wildlife monitoring.
+The visual difficulty of the domain, rather than the specific species, is the focus of this work.

-To enable others to build on our results, it is essential that the dataset is accessible and hosted reliably.
-Centralized methods are a typical choice, offering high speeds, but they can be costly for individuals, often requiring institutional support or paid hosting services.
+Beyond the dataset itself, we are also interested in how large datasets can be shared efficiently and robustly.
+Centralized methods such as Girder \cite{girder_2024} and HuggingFace Datasets \cite{huggingface_datasets} are a typical choice, offering high speeds, but they can be costly for individuals, often requiring institutional support or paid hosting services.
 They are also prone to outages and lack built-in data validation.
 In contrast, decentralized methods allow volunteers to host data and offers built-in validation of data integrity.
-This motivates us to compare and contrast the decentralized BitTorrent \cite{cohen_incentives_2003}, and IPFS \cite{benet_ipfs_2014} protocols as mechanisms for distributing datasets.
+This motivates us to compare and contrast BitTorrent \cite{cohen_incentives_2003}, and IPFS \cite{benet_ipfs_2014} as mechanisms for distributing datasets.

-Our contributions are: 1) A challenging new \textbf{open dataset} of images with polygon annotations.
+Our contributions are: 1) A challenging new \textbf{open dataset} of images with polygon annotations for small, camouflaged waste objects (using dog poop as a case study).
 2) A set of trained \textbf{baseline models}.
-3) An observational \textbf{comparison of dataset distribution} methods.
+3) A \textbf{comparison of dataset distribution} methods.
+Together, these contributions are intended to support future work on small-object waste detection, smart waste monitoring, and environmentally focused computer vision applications.
+For F.A.Q., see \Cref{sec:faq}.